Arkaeriit/reflet/README.md

 | ret | 0x0D | Nothing | Jump to the address just after the address on top of the stack. |

 ## Connection to memory
+### Word size
 To be able to work, an ASRM processor needs a connection to some RAM (or RAM and ROM) where values can be stored and machine code can be read.
-As this document describes no word size for an ASRM processor, the behavior of the RAM can differ.
-This means that a piece of machine code working wits a specific  ASRM processor might not work with another processor with different word size or different RAM behavior.
-For consistency sake, in the simulator and the Verilog implementation in this repository, each address of RAM or ROM is assigned to a word.
-For example, two consecutive 16-bit words will have two consecutive addresses.

-### Value Truncation
-If the word size is greater than 8 bits, only the 8 LSB will be used as machine code when needed.
-If the word size is less than 8 bits, the values in RAM must be 8 bits, the full 8 bits will be used as instructions but the values will be truncated when loaded into a register.
+As this document describes no word size for an ASRM processor.
+The ASRM processor wird size should be 8 bits times a power of two.
+The memory should have data bus the same size as the processor.
+Each byte of the RAM should be addressable to fetch individual instructions in each bytes.
+Except in the case of overflows, ASRM machine code should work with ASRM processor of various word size.

 ### Starting address
 Any byte is a valid ASRM instruction.
 To enable a minimal value of error-correcting, the 4 first byte of a machine code file can be reserved for the "ASRM" magic word.
 To enable the existence of the magic word, the program starts at the 5th byte.